cisco/ChezScheme/IMPLEMENTATION.md

    Generate code to call the C function whose address is in the given register.
-The boolean if #t if the call can assume that the C function is not a varargs function on platformss where varargs support is the default.
+The boolean if #t if the call can assume that the C function is not a varargs function on platforms where varargs support is the default.

  * `c-result : uvar/reg -> L13.Effect`